-A MRI can sometimes be helpful to confirm the tear of the ligament off of the bone (Bankart lesion) (Figure 3), and evaluate for other injuries to the shoulder.
+A set of x-rays is usually ordered to make sure there are no fractures (broken bone) in the shoulder.
+An MRI can sometimes be helpful to confirm the tear of the labrum or biceps tendon, and evaluate for other shoulder problems.
 In some cases, a special MRI called a MRI arthrogram is performed.
 This requires an injection into the shoulder joint, and can be better to evaluate a tear of the cartilage ring, the labrum, in the shoulder.
-A MRI is not necessary in all cases.
+An MRI is not necessary in all cases.

-Is there other damage to the shoulder in cases of instability?
+Is there other damage to the shoulder in cases of SLAP tears?